retroelec/T-HMI-C64/README.md

 so you don't have to compile them yourself if you don't want to.
 The available zip files also contain scripts (flash.sh and flash.bat) to upload the binary file (see also README.md in the zip file).

+### Compile and upload code for the BLE joystick

+There is no binary available for the BLE joystick application.
+This means the code must be compiled and uploaded manually.
+First, the development environment must be installed (see above) and the Makefile modified (and possibly a new board defined).
+Then, the code can be compiled using `make compileBLEJoystick` and uploaded using `make uploadBLEJoystick`.

 ### Install Android App

 I wrote an Android app which provides a BLE keyboard for the emulator.